Kondrias/project-3-binary-search-tree-00110001/README.md

 David Feinzimer dfeinzimer@csu.fullerton.edu

 ## You need to answer the following question.
 Two binary search trees contains exactly the same number of entries of student information but in different orders.
-Do they give the same performance in terms of key searching or firstname searching? if not, why? use the data you obtain from you code to explain your answer.
+Do they give the same performance in terms of key searching or firstname searching? if not, why? use the data you obtain from your code to explain your answer.